DiffDock-L

 DiffDock-L vs. DiffDock

-• Enhanced accuracy: DiffDock-L achieves 43% success rate for ligand RMSD <2Å compared to the original DiffDock's 38%, representing a substantial improvement in prediction accuracy.
-On the DockGen benchmark specifically designed to test generalization across protein domains, DiffDock-L improved success rate from 10% to 24%.
+Enhanced accuracy: DiffDock-L achieves 43% success rate for ligand RMSD <2Å compared to the original DiffDock's 38%.
+On the DockGen benchmark designed to test generalization across protein domains, success rate improved from 10% to 24%.

-• Better generalization: The model uses ECOD (Evolutionary Classification of protein Domains) structure-based cluster sampling during training to ensure better performance on proteins with novel binding pocket architectures.
-This addresses a key limitation where the original DiffDock struggled with unseen protein targets.
+Better generalization: The model uses ECOD (Evolutionary Classification of protein Domains) structure-based cluster sampling during training to ensure better performance on proteins with novel binding pocket architectures.

-• Larger model & more training data: DiffDock-L scales from 4M to 30M parameters and benefits from increased training data, larger model sizes, and novel synthetic data generation (extracting side chains from protein structures as ligands).
+Larger model & more training data: DiffDock-L scales from 4M to 30M parameters and benefits from increased training data and novel synthetic data generation (extracting side chains from protein structures as ligands).

-• Optimized output: By default, DiffDock-L outputs 10 high-quality predictions compared to the previous 40, focusing on quality over quantity and reducing computation time by approximately 2x while maintaining superior accuracy.
+Optimized output: By default, DiffDock-L outputs 10 high-quality predictions compared to the previous 40, reducing computation time by approximately 2x while maintaining superior accuracy.

 How does DiffDock-L work?

-Unlike traditional docking methods that use physics-based scoring functions and optimization algorithms, DiffDock-L applies diffusion models—the same technology behind AI image generators like DALL-E and Stable Diffusion.
-The key innovation is treating molecular docking as a generative modeling task over a non-Euclidean manifold rather than an optimization problem.
+Unlike traditional docking methods that use physics-based scoring functions and optimization algorithms, DiffDock-L applies diffusion models to molecular docking.
+The key innovation is treating docking as a generative modeling task over a non-Euclidean manifold rather than an optimization problem.

 Diffusion process on SE(3) manifold